NaridaL/learn/content/graphs.md

 The outdegree of a node §v in V§ is the number of **outgoing arcs**, the indegree of §v§ is the number of **incoming arcs**.

+# Depth-First Search: Invariant/Variant

+Given:

+1. A stack §S§ whose elements are nodes in §V§.
+2. Each node has a **current arc** §a_v in V§, which is either void or an outgoing arc §a_v = (v, w)§ of §v§.
+(May be viewed as an iterator over the list of all outgoing arcs.)

+**Invariant**: Before and after each iteration:

+1. §S§ forms a path §p§ from the start node §s§ to some other node, that is, the order of the ndoes on §p§ is the order in which they appear in §S§ (start node §s§ at the bottom of §S§).
+2. For each node not yet seen, the current arc is the first arc (or void if outdegree = 0).
+3. For each node §v§ on §p§:
+    1. If there are arcs §(v, w) in A§ such that w is not yet seen, the current arc equals or precedes the first such arc.
+    2. The subpath of §p§ from the start node §s§ to §v§ is the lexicographically first §(s, v)§-path.
+4. The nodes on §p§ are seen but not finished.
+Let §p + a§ denote the concatenation of §p§ with the current arc §a§ of the last node of §p§.
+The nodes that lexicographically precede §p + a§ are seen and finished, and the nodes that lexicographically succeed §p + a§ are neither seen nor finished.
+   (Nothing is said about the head of §a§).

+**Variant**: Either one node is seen for the first time or finished, or (inclusive) the current arc of one node is moved forward.

+# Breadth-First Search

+§Q = "(" ubrace(v_1, ..., v_l)\_k, ubrace(v\_(l+1), ... v_n)\_(k+1) ")"§